 Dental access centres

-You can access any of our clinics (see details on right of this page) for urgent treatment but we do advise everyone to ring the clinic first to check opening times and availability.
+- You can contact our clinics (see details on right of this page) for urgent advice.

-If you choose to have your dental care undertaken at one of our Dental Access Centres, it will be exactly the same as that offered with any local NHS dentist and you will be asked to pay exactly the same NHS charges.
+If you have your dental care at one of our Dental Access Centres, it will be exactly the same as that offered with any local NHS dentist and you will be asked to pay exactly the same NHS charges.

 If you cannot make your appointment

 If you are unable to keep an appointment which is offered to you, please let us know as soon as possible so that we can use the appointment for another patient.
 Failure to keep booked appointments may mean that we are unable to complete your full course of treatment.